-When wrapping cold food I recommend using waxed paper.
+When wrapping cold food, I recommend using waxed paper.
 Alternatively, use a cloth using the Furoshiki method.
 Glass jars are another great way to store cold food, and my kitchen is full of them.
-Just make sure that you date code the food jars as some things can go off very quickly.
+Just make sure that your date code the food jars as some things can go off very quickly.

 Dad’s tip; To get old labels off jars, try this method.
 Soak the jars in hot water and then remove the paper.
 Once done, apply olive oil and then baking soda to the glue and leave for a few minutes.
 Next, simply rub the mixture off by hand and wash the jar once again.

 Aluminum And Alzheimer’s Disease